 Shopping slows down in January, wallets are worn, and sales taper off.
 In a less aggressive spending period, fill rates are lower and there is less competition for ad inventory, making Advertiser CPMs (cost per thousand impressions) lower.
-And outside of the occasional year where the Super Bowl falls in January, there aren’t many events tied to content creation or a spike in ad spend.
+Budgets can still be up in the air and tend to be much less aggressive in the first few months of each year.

 Because of this, advertisers typically spend the largest amount of their annual spend budget in Q4, or October-December.
 Additionally, media buyers usually plan to spend on a quarterly basis, and with the new plans comes new creative, new product pushes different deals, and promotions.
 Campaigns start slow and gain traction over time.
 So, take into account that January is the start of a new quarter and a brand new year.
 Direction can change last minute, creative approvals come down to the wire, campaigns start late.

 Despite all of this, there are still some seasonal moments you can leverage at the beginning of each year.

 1. There’s less risk in January than any other month of the year as well.
 It’s the best time to test that list of recommendations you’ve been meaning to do for months.
 Try slowly introducing your audience to affiliate programs or test new SEO content strategies.
 Create some videos or switch up your internal linking strategy.
 This will allow you to gain insight on performance with less risk if your users have a negative reaction to the strategies you try.
 Any technical site changes, like a taxonomy update or migration that you’ve been tentative to do, January is the month to do it.